Decoupling Task-Solving and Output Formatting in LLM Generation: Prompt Construction

 \section{Prompt Construction}

 We present the set of prompts used in the experiments.
 For GSM8k (\Cref{tab:GSM8k_Prompt}), we sample from a set of task instructions and a set of format instructions to construct prompts for baseline methods.
+For ACE05 (\Cref{tab:ACE05_Prompt}), an event description is appended to the task instructions which further explains the event of interest.
 For SummEval (\Cref{tab:SummEval_Prompt}), we include domain specific scoring criteria in the task instructions to help LLM align better with human annotations for all methods.
-For ACE05 (\Cref{tab:ACE05_Prompt}), an event description is appended to the task instructions which further explains the event of interest.